NjoguMike/Phase1-Project/README.md

 # Phase1-Project

 This Project is named Bible Notepad.
+Created and owned by Njogu Michael Benson.
+It is a project in the course of learning Software development with the hope of getting better as the journey continues.
+Below is also a link to a live site.
+Hope you enjoy this creation.
+    < Live link to the Website >
-It is a single page Application that allows you to fully interact with the Webpage without external redirects.
+It is a single page application that allows you to fully interact with the Webpage without external redirects.
-Everyhting you nedd from is in the page and all that you need to do is in the page as well.
+Everyhting you need from is in the page and all that you need to do is in the page as well.

-Functionality of the Page
 On landing the Navigation Bar highlights te name of the Page with no links on it.
 But the following a key features to ineract with:
     1. A Verse of the Day
     2. A Bible Verse Searching Form Area
     3. A Bible Verse display Area
     4. Calm relatable image to the content.
     5. A Form pad that lets you take some notes and store in our servers.
     6. A footer displaying COntact information of the Webpage creator.

+Functionality of the Page

 1. A Verse of the Day
     This is a random verse that is different every time you log onto the page.